jtobelem-simplon/training/java/frameworks/springboot/3-jdbc.md

 }
 ```

-- use it in a method findBySurname.
-This method is to be placed in the Application class :
+- Use it in a method findBySurname.
+This method is to be placed in the Repository class :

 ```java
 public List<Customer> findBySurname(String surname){